How to Make Freezer Salsa – Tomatoes

 Instructions

-• Core, seed and coarsely chop tomatoes.
+• Core, seed (remove majority of liquid jelly) and dice tomatoes.
 Peeling is optional.
 You should get about 10 cups.

-• Mix tomatoes, onions, garlic, hot peppers, green peppers, cilantro, lime juice, cumin, coriander, sugar, salt, cayenne pepper and black pepper in large pot.
+• Mix tomatoes, onions, garlic, jalapenos, hot peppers (if using), sweet peppers, tomato paste, cilantro, lime juice, cumin, coriander, sugar, salt, cayenne pepper and black pepper in large pot.
+Add other ingredients like corn, beans, chipotle peppers or sauce, etc.

 • Bring to a boil, stirring often.
 Reduce to simmer and cook, uncovered until thickened to desired consistency, at least 45 minutes.